John Quincy: Personal life

 He died on 13 July 1767 at the age of 77, only two days after the birth of his namesake, John Quincy Adams, and one month before the duty on tea had been imposed by Act of Parliament of June 14, 1767.
-He also died a week before his 78th birthday.

 Descendants

 The Colonel was Elizabeth Quincy Smith's father and grandfather of Abigail Smith Adams (1744–1818).
 Abigail Smith Adams was first Second Lady of the United States and second First Lady of the United States being married to John Adams.
 John Quincy Adams (1767–1848), her son, was 6th President of the United States, serving from 1825 to 1829.
 He also served as a diplomat, a Senator and member of the United States House of Representatives.

 Honors

 The city of Quincy, Massachusetts, is named after him.